hairyhenderson/gomplate/docs/content/syntax.md

 This might not be desirable.

-You can suppress leading newlines (i.e. newlines that come before the action) by placing a minus sign in front of the first set of delimiters (`{{`).
+You can use [Golang template syntax](https://golang.org/pkg/text/template/#hdr-Text_and_spaces) to fix this.
+Leading newlines (i.e. newlines that come before the action) can be suppressed by placing a minus sign in front of the first set of delimiters (`{{`).
 Putting the minus sign behind the trailing set of delimiters (`}}`) will suppress the newline _after_ the action.
 You can do both to suppress newlines entirely on that line.

 Placing the minus sign within the context (i.e. inside of `{{.}}`) has no effect.